Aaeish-khan/EAD_Practice2/README.md

 # EAD_Practice2
-Thia rapo i sfor lab practice.
+This rapo is for lab practice.